Pre Workout vs Coffee for Gym: Which One Wins?

 Is pre workout better than coffee before the gym?

 For most beginners and hardgainers, coffee is the better starting point.
 It is cheaper, the caffeine dose is more predictable, and it does not come with added stimulants that can cause jitters or kill your appetite.
-When you break down the pre workout vs coffee for gym question for hardgainers, coffee wins on nearly every practical measure.
-Pre-workout has its place for experienced lifters who are eating enough and want the extra performance stack, but it is not a must-have, especially if you are new or struggling to eat enough calories to grow.
+Pre-workout has its place for experienced lifters who are eating enough and want the extra performance stack, but it is not a must-have — especially if you are new or struggling to eat enough calories to grow.

 Does pre workout suppress appetite?

 Yes, and more aggressively than most people realize.
-Pre-workout stimulants like caffeine and other adrenergic compounds can elevate cortisol and adrenaline, both of which may blunt hunger signals.
+Pre-workout stimulants can elevate cortisol and adrenaline, both of which may blunt hunger signals.
 If you are a hardgainer trying to hit a calorie surplus every day, a pre-workout taken at 5pm can significantly reduce your appetite for your post-workout meal and your evening snack window, two of the most critical eating opportunities in your day.
-This is the core reason the pre workout vs coffee for gym conversation matters so much for people trying to gain weight.

 Can I use coffee before a workout when bulking?

 Yes, but be mindful of timing and dose.
-Coffee is a mild appetite suppressant, so if you drink a large strong coffee right before training and then have no appetite to eat afterward, you are losing your post-workout eating window.
-A moderate amount of coffee, one shot or one medium cup, taken about 30 to 45 minutes before training usually works fine without totally destroying hunger after.
+Coffee is a mild appetite suppressant, so drinking a large strong coffee right before training can still cut into your post-workout appetite.
+A moderate amount, one shot or one medium cup taken about 30 to 45 minutes before training, usually works fine without destroying hunger afterward.
 Experiment with your own tolerance.

 How much cheaper is coffee than pre workout per gym session?